typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-duplicate-type-constituents.md

 >
 > See **https://typescript-eslint.io/rules/no-duplicate-type-constituents** for documentation.

-Although TypeScript supports duplicate union and intersection member values, people usually expect members to have unique values within the same intersection and union.
+Although TypeScript supports duplicate union and intersection constituents, people usually expect members to have unique values within the same intersection and union.
 Duplicate values make the code redundant and generally reduce readability.

 ## Rule Details